kevinfiol/vyce/README.md

 state(30); // does not log anything
 ```

-Setting a store will only update its value and run subscribers if the new value is different than the old value.
-Internally, this is determined with the `!==` operator.
-Also note: by default, the subscriber function is called once upon subscribing.
+By default, the subscriber function is called once upon subscribing.
 Pass a falsey value as a second argument to `store.sub` to disable the initial call.

 ```js
 import { store } from 'vyce';